utkarshs3000/windows/eventvwr-&-sysmon.md

 ## What I practiced

- I used Sysmon logs in Event Viewer to check process creation activity and view details about a running process.
+ I ran notepad and then used Sysmon logs in Event Viewer to check process creation activity and view details about a running process.

 ## What I learned